luistnrt/Machine-learning-project/README.md

   - `face_recognition_CNN_training.ipynb`: this jupyter notebook contains the code which was used to train and evaluate the face recognition model
   - `Evaluation und Tests/` -> Documentation of implementation which were not used in the final product
       - `Facial_Recognition_Vortrainiert`: previous tries to create a face recognizer using LBPHFaceRecognizer class of OpenCV.
 Was dismissed due to bad evaluation
-      - `Other Files`: e.g. above. other implementation of face recognizers which we dismissed due to their performance
+      - `Other Files`: e.g. above. other implementations of face recognizers which we dismissed due to their performance

 Gesture_control/